 When your heat pump is replaced and maintained properly, you’ll have efficient cooling comparable to an energy-efficient air conditioner.

 When your heat pump is set to heat, the heat exchange cycle takes place the opposite way.
 By moving in the opposite direction, refrigerant extracts heat from the outdoor air and disperses it into your house to warm the interior.

 Heat pumps working in heating mode are most efficient when the temperature is warmer than freezing outside.
 If it gets too cold, a backup electric resistance heater turns on to keep your house cozy, but your heating expenses go up as a result.

 Heat pumps work longer than furnaces as the air doesn’t become as warm.
 This helps maintain a more stable indoor temperature.
 Additionally, because heat pumps shift hot air rather than making it from a fuel source, they can operate well above 100% efficiency.
 You should receive 30–40% savings on your heating costs by getting a heat pump.

 Heat pumps are environmentally friendly and cost-effective.
 They replace the traditional AC/furnace system and should have the same amount of maintenance—one appointment in the spring and another in the fall.

-If you’re interested in installing a heat pump, Rolf Griffin Service Experts is the Expert to call.
-We’ll size and install your unit to match your heating and cooling requirements.
-And then we’ll back our installation with a 100% Satisfaction Guarantee* for a year.
-To find out more, contact us at 260-557-1275 now.
+If you’re interested in installing a heat pump, Rolf Griffin Service Experts is the company to call.
+We’ll size and install your unit to fit your heating and cooling needs.
+And then we’ll back our services with a 100% Satisfaction Guarantee* for a year.
+For more information, contact us at 260-557-1275 now.